 Koinos will employ a different model which you can think of as a hold-to-play model.
 When transactions are processed by Koinos, no tokens move at all.
 Instead Koinos employs a new crypto-technology called “mana.”
-We call this token mana because it operates much like mana in a video game would.
+We call it mana because it operates much like mana in a video game would.

 Because Koinos distributes mana based on how much KOIN a user holds, we don’t need a centralized authority to administer the system, and because the system charges mana based entirely on the resources it has available, users can only perform as many actions as the network is capable of handling.

 What’s important to understand is that this token regenerates over time, so even though you are using up mana, you are also constantly regenerating mana as well.
-If you find yourself burning through your mana too rapidly, all you need to do is perform less transactions, or perform less computationally expensive transactions (e.g. token transfers v.
-Smart contracts).
+If you find yourself burning through your mana too rapidly, all you need to do is perform fewer transactions, or perform fewer computationally expensive transactions (e.g. token transfers v. smart contracts).

 We are designing KOIN with mana because we want people from all walks of life, no matter their technical capabilities, to use Koinos powered applications without having to think about how it all works.
 You should be able to use Koinos applications without thinking about how much it’s costing you or whether your transactions will be able to go through.

 DApps should just work and you should be able to hold onto every token you buy.
 The only time we expect users to become aware of mana is when developers use it to deliver an even better user experience by notifying users that they are running out of free transactions, and should either decrease their usage, and wait for their mana to regenerate, or increase their KOIN holdings.